Alberta’s Women & Bill 1 – Critical Infrastructure Defence Act

 Bill 1 Limits the Ability of Women to Fight Back

-As pointed out by many of the bill’s critics, anyone participating or organizing protests or marches on sidewalks, streets, alleys or other such infrastructure would now be in violation of the law.
-Anything that isn’t covered by this extremely broad definition can still be committing a crime since this bill also includes anything the government wants to deem as part of a “transportation facility” or “transportation system.”
+Many of the bill’s critics pointed out that anyone participating or organizing protests or marches on sidewalks, streets, alleys, or other such infrastructure would now violate the law.
+Anything that isn’t covered by this expansive definition can still be committing a crime since this bill also includes anything the government wants to deem as part of a “transportation facility” or “transportation system.”